Snowball115/RandomTeamChooser/README.md

 ## Description
-Just a silly little tool to split players in random teams.
+Just a silly little tool to split players into random teams.